If there’s one thing everyone knows, it’s that it rains constantly in Seattle. That and the fact that Seattle-ites love their coffee.

 Check out how Seattle’s paltry 37″ stacks up to the top ten, I’m sure you’ll find some surprises here:

-If we’re talking about the contiguous U.S. (excluding the crazy rainy city in Hawaii and Alaska) then the average rainfall on a U.S. city is 30.21″, less than 20% less than our beloved rain-soaked Seattle.
+If we’re talking about the contiguous U.S. (excluding the crazy rainy city in Hawaii and Alaska) then the average rainfall in a U.S. city is 30.21″, not even 20% less than our beloved rain-soaked Seattle.

 Wettest Places In Washington

-However, just because Seatle isn’t the rain-soaked city that people seem to think doesn’t mean that there isn’t a lot of rain in Washington.
+However, just because Seattle isn’t the rain-soaked city that people seem to think doesn’t mean that there isn’t a lot of rain in Washington.

 The iconic vegetation that the Pacific Northwest is known for is only possible because of rainfall.
 These areas and cities are typically not well-represented on lists of “Rainiest Cities” as they are below the population cut-off of the studies (typically 50,000 residents).

-If we throw Alaska and Hawaii aside again, one of the wettest places in the United States is actually Forks, Washington (setting of the Twilight books).
-Forks averages 119.9″ of precipitation per year with 206 rainy days.
+If we throw Alaska and Hawaii aside again, one of the wettest places in the United States is actually Forks, Washington (the setting of the Twilight books).
+The city of Forks averages 119.9″ of precipitation per year with 206 rainy days.